wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-message-boxes/includes/2-message-boxes.md

 Apart from these elements, the custom form designer provides actions that enable you to implement additional functionality to your form.

-The submit actions allow you to gather the data provided by the user or use it as a cancel button.
+The submit action allows you to gather the data provided by the user or use it as a cancel button.
 When an action is pressed, its unique ID is saved into the **ButtonPressed** variable.
-If your form contains many actions, use conditionals to implement different flow behavior for each scenario.
+If your form contains many actions, use this variable and conditionals to implement different flow behavior for each scenario.

 ![Screenshot of a flow checking which form button has been pressed.](..\media\custom-form-example.png)